Camino de Paz School

 Has a BA in Philosophy from University of Notre Dame, MA in Economics from Catholic University and MBA from University of Texas at Dallas.
 He is the Camino de Paz Farm Director, coordinating the students’ work with the farm tasks.
 He teaches anatomy, plant and soil science, machine mechanics, animal husbandry, draft horse driving, marketing and accounting.
 He completed his NAMTA-AMI Montessori Orientation to Adolescent Studies in Chihuahua in 2015.
 He was a member of the Santa Fe Farmers’ Market Board of Directors served as a board member of the Santa Fe Farmers’ Market Institute.

-Is a graduate of Massachusetts Institute of Technology with BS degrees in Physics and Philosophy.
-He teaches mathematics at the High School.
+Chris is a graduate of Massachusetts Institute of Technology with BS degrees in Physics and Philosophy.
+He teaches mathematics, literature and creative writing at the High School.
 He served as a tutor at MIT, and continues with private students in Santa Fe.
 He also works as a freelance copy editor and is a published poet.